 Leather and textile vented adventure glove

 If comfort, feel and protection are top of your list, then look no further than the Rev’it Dirt 3.
 Featuring top quality protection in the form of drum-dried goats leather which is tough yet supple, TPR hard-shell knuckle, palm-slider and finger knuckle armour.
+They’re not waterproof but they are vented and lightweight meainng they will dry out quickly after a downpour.
 They’re also touchscreen sensitive, meaning you don’t have to take them off when you’re checking your sat nav.
 Plus, they have a great adventure-tough look.

 High-quality construction, serious protection

 First and foremost, we’re not going to deny this is a great-looking adventure glove.
 However, it’s backed up with a proper spec too.
-Made from leather and mesh, reinforced with suede inserts for added comfort and flexibility.
-There’s a hard-knuckle protector, and a finger-bridge to prevent your little finger separating on impact.
+Made from kangaroo leather and mesh reinforced for improved feel.
+There’s a hard-knuckle protector and EVA foam padding elsewhere.
+It uses Drystar which is Alpinestars’ version of Gore-Tex for waterproofing and breathability.
 They feature great details; they’re touch-screen ready and the narrow cuff makes them easy to stuff into your jacket sleeves.

 The best cheap adventure motorcycle gloves

 You don’t need to spend more than £50 on a pair of adventure motorcycle gloves; there are lots of decent sets for those on a budget.

 This pair of MX Air gloves from Spada cost just £34.99 and represent great value for money.